gotchoices/ChipNet/doc/transaction.md

 In order for nodes to gain more assurance of liveness, during the discovery process, a node can indicate as part of accepted terms, that in order to participate in the transaction it requires being able to give additional peer voters.

-Nodes can observe these terms of other involved nodes as sell when a match propagates back towards the originator, and can update their acceptable terms as well in response, but a deeper node will have to wait until the next phase to see the complete topology.
+Nodes can observe these terms of other involved nodes as sell when a match propagates back towards the originator, and can update their acceptable terms as well in response, but a deeper node will have to wait until the next phase to see the complete plan.

 ## Exceptions